pennions/Ibiss/README.md

 # Ibiss
-Ibiss is our frontend project for styles and components
+Ibiss is a frontend project for all UI needs, including styling, templating, json object queries, htmx client routing and components.